Exact Solutions in Log-Concave Maximum Likelihood Estimation: Certifying solutions with Smale's alpha -theory

 In practice, we have found that numerically computed solutions $y^*$ are often not $\alpha$-certified, using any of the systems $\nabla S_i = 0$.
 However, using a brute-force search over all possible additional digits, we often can find one system $\nabla S_j = 0$ to which $y^* + \varepsilon$ is an $\alpha$-certified solution.
 Here, $\varepsilon = (\varepsilon_1,\dots, \varepsilon_n)$ is a vector providing additional digits of precision to each component of $y^*$.
 As we compute $\alpha$-values for each $y^* + \varepsilon$, we move in the direction which causes a decrease in the computed $\alpha$-value, until we are able to find an $\alpha$-certified $y^* + \varepsilon$.
 We describe this in the following

-\begin{remark} Here we collect a few comments on Algorithm \ref{algorithm:refinement}. \begin{enumerate} \item One does not need to stop at Step $3$ once a solution is certified.
+\begin{remark} Here we collect a few comments on Algorithm \ref{algorithm:refinement}. \begin{enumerate} \item We note that this brute-force search over all possible digits could be replaced by any numerical procedure for finding solutions to a given set of equations, see for instance the \emph{refine} command in the Numerical Algebraic Geometry package for Macaulay2 \cite{MR2881262}.
+For example, Newton iteration could be used on the system of equations to produce more accurate solutions, which could then be $\alpha$-certified.
+However, to compare the outputs of \texttt{LogConcDEAD} for problems of increasing combinatorial complexity (see Table \ref{tab:bindig}), we wanted to use a completely ``blind'' brute-force search as described above. \item One does not need to stop at Step $3$ once a solution is certified.
 Repeating the loop allows increasing the precision of the solution by moving to lower $\alpha$ values.
 This is in contrast to statistical software like \texttt{LogConcDEAD} which only allows up to $7$ significant digits. \item Although precision can be added, our (first) goal with Algorithm \ref{algorithm:refinement} is to find the correct subdivision induced by the heights.
 One can test several subdivisions here, therefore we say that we test the (approximate) solution against the corresponding system of equations. \item It might happen that the $\alpha$-value does not immediately decrease from one loop to the next even if we have the correct system of equations.
 One reason is that if the next significant digit is a zero for all heights, we are computing an $\alpha$-value for the same point multiple times. \item In step 1 of the above algorithm, we let $p$ be the number of trusted significant digits of the approximate solution $y^*$.
 We have found that several of the last digits of a solution computed with \texttt{LogConcDEAD} were incorrect, in the sense that if we start our search (in Algorithm \ref{algorithm:refinement}) earlier in the significant digits of $y^*$ we are able to $\alpha$-certify some $y^* + \varepsilon$.
 In this way, we can correct for some of the imprecision of a numerical solver. \end{enumerate} \end{remark}

 \begin{example} Consider the data set $X = (2,5,7)$ with weights $w=(\frac{1}{3},\frac{1}{2},\frac{1}{6})$.
 With this input, the package \texttt{LogConcDEAD} returns the heights